Staskosh/Bitly-url-shorterer/README.md

-Bitly url shorterer
+# Bitly url shorterer

 Input some URL to get a Bitly short link and forget about long URLs.
+The script allows you to shorten links using the bit.ly service, as well as get the number of clicks on the shortened link.

-How to install
+## How to install

 - Go to https://bitly.com, sign up and generate your token: settings -> api -> Generate token